rodolfodpk/go-crablet/docs/command-execution-flow.md

 ## References

 - [Ordering in Postgres Outbox: Why Transaction IDs Matter](https://event-driven.io/en/ordering_in_postgres_outbox/)
-- PostgreSQL advisory lock support in go-crablet is experimental and optional; DCB concurrency control is the default and recommended approach.
+- PostgreSQL advisory lock support in go-crablet is fully implemented and optional; when `lock:` tags are present, advisory locks are acquired FIRST, then DCB concurrency checks are performed.
+Both mechanisms work together for comprehensive concurrency control.